Linaro/website/_posts/current/blog/2020-11-09-linaro-and-the-linux-kernel.md

 ## Consolidation of the kernel features

-One of the major goals of Linaro is to reduce the code fragmentation with the different SoC vendors specific kernels and for the mainstream.
-The features added in the custom kernels can be similar and the Linaro engineers have the role to identify the common pieces, improve them if it is possible and propose a generic solution to be merged in the mainstream.
-The impact on the custom solutions is immediate as the mainstream must ensure backward compatibility.
+One of the major goals of Linaro is to reduce the code fragmentation with the different SoC vendors, specific kernels, and for the mainstream.
+The features added in the custom kernels can be similar and the Linaro engineers have the role to identify the common pieces, improve them if it is possible, and propose a generic solution to be merged in the mainstream.
+The impact on the custom solutions is immediate, because the mainstream must ensure backward compatibility.

 ## Linaro Challenges